 Help Others Express Themselves

 Alternative interventions can provide a unique path to healing.
-For those seeking to help others, the online Bachelor of Social Work Degree Completion and online Master of Social Work programs at Brescia University can provide students with the foundation they need to follow a successful career path.
+For those seeking to help others, the online Bachelor of Social Work and online Master of Social Work programs at Brescia University can provide students with the foundation they need to follow a successful career path.
 Brescia’s BSW was ranked one of the best online social work degrees by Affordable Colleges Online, while Brescia was ranked one of the best online colleges in 2017.